 SSH key, which provide more security than a password.

 Password, which allows you to create your own password for the new Droplet.
 If you choose to use SSH keys, you need to select at least one key to add to the Droplet.
-Any keys you’ve already uploaded to your DigitalOcean account are listed.
+Any keys you’ve already uploaded to your DigitalOcean team are listed.

 In the We recommend these options section, you can enable several optional services that add functionality to your Droplet.